sigreipel/Portfolio/README.md

 [Roman Numerals Repo](https://github.com/sigreipel/RomanNumerals)

-A small project that helps demonstrate my Python skills.
-Takes in an input value and converts the value to either a Roman numeral or an integer.
-I have added additional unit tests in another folder called `Tests`.
+_Roman Numerals Converter_ is a Python-based utility designed to convert between Arabic numerals (standard integers) and Roman numerals.
+It includes both the core conversion logic `RomanNumerals.py` and a suite of tests `test_roman_numerals.py` to verify correctness and robustness.

+<ins>Features:</ins>
+Bidirectional Conversion

+- Supports converting integers to Roman numerals and vice versa (also tested via unit tests in `test_roman_numerals.py`

+Modular Design

+- Core conversion functions are encapsulated in `RomanNumerals.py`, allowing for reuse and extension.

+Test Suite

+- Automated tests ensure the conversion logic handles typical cases, edge cases, and invalid inputs reliably.

+<ins>TechStack:</ins>

+Language: Python (100%)

+Structure:

+- `RomanNumerals.py`: Conversion logic
+- `test_roman_numerals.py`: Unit tests

+<ins>Future Improvements</ins>

+- Add input validation and error handling—for example, rejecting zero, negatives, or values above the standard Roman numeral range.
+- Extend support for subtractive notation beyond the classical range (e.g., overline notation for values > 3,999).
+- Develop a CLI (command-line interface) with arguments to allow users to easily convert values via the terminal.
+- Incorporate a graphical user interface (GUI) or web front-end for improved user interaction.
+- Expand the test suite to cover edge cases more comprehensively, including invalid strings and formatting variants.

 ## Peg Solitaire Game:

 [Peg Solitaire Repo](https://github.com/sigreipel/PegSolitaireGame)

-Peg Solitaire Game is a Python-based implementation of the puzzle Peg Solitaire.
+_Peg Solitaire Game_ is a Python-based implementation of the puzzle Peg Solitaire.
 The program simulates a board created in the `square.txt`, rules are defined in `Rules.txt`, and manages game progression and victory conditions in `EliminationGame.py`.

 <ins>Features:</ins>